Bed Bug Pesticide

 Follow the manufacturers directions on the label.
 If you have children or pets, at minimum make sure that whatever insecticide is applied has completely dried.
 Of course, refer to the label regarding children and pets.

-A University of Kentucky study showed that pyrethroids are starting to lose effectiveness against some bed bugs, but since there is no way to determine a resistant bedbug, the products are still used.
+The chart below lists some of the most popular pesticides currently in use.
+Note that a University of Kentucky study showed that pyrethroids are starting to lose effectiveness against some bed bugs, but since there is no way to determine a resistant bedbug, the products are still used.

 Active